 The LEGO MINDSTORMS EV3 Home Edition set does not include a rechargeable battery.
 You can simply use 6x AA batteries.
 You may want to invest in 6 high performance rechargeable batteries with a dedicated charger.
 If you do, you’ll probably want to get at least 12 batteries so you can use one set while you charge the others.

 You can also purchase the LEGO MINDSTORMS EV3 rechargeable battery (#45501, link) and the charger (#8887, link.
 Be sure to buy the charger that fits the plug in your country).
 This allows you to charge your robot while it’s on.
 No need to take your robot apart when the batteries run dry.
 The battery does make your EV3 a bit bigger (precisely one LEGO unit), as shown in Figure 8.

 Working with LEGO MINDSTORMS EV3 books

 Several LEGO MINDSTORMS EV3 books have been published and a few more books are on the way.
 When you plan to buy one of these books, be sure to check in advance which LEGO MINDSTORMS EV3 set is covered.
 Some books contain instructions for robots you can build with the Home Edition set (#31313) while others contain instructions for the Education Core Set (#45544).
-Alternatively, just get the book you like, and upgrade your LEGO collection with the pieces needed for the activities in this particular book.
+Alternatively, just get the book you like, and upgrade your LEGO collection with the pieces needed for the activities in that particular book.